Free for Clients (and Staff): A Guide to Dementia Care

 • Practicing self-care

 Although a dementia diagnosis signals major changes ahead, helping your clients take a person-centered approach to caring for their loved one, as outlined in this guide, can help ensure that their loved one’s goals, preferences, and values are honored every step of the way.
-It can deepen their partnership with you in delivering a safe plan of care.
-For your staff, the guide can play a role in person-centered dementia care training as they in turn partner with your clients.

-Share the Guide
+Share the guide

 Our detailed guide to dementia care is available both online and as a downloadable PDF.
 Share it with your dementia care clients and their care circles.
 Share it with your staff.
 It may help ease the journey for everyone involved.